PhDane/PhDane.github.io/_posts/2023-08-15-mental-illness-in-the-workplace-resources.md

 ### ADA National Network
 [Website](https://adata.org/){:target="_blank"} - Has regional offices nationwide.
 Maintains a [comprehensive FAQ](https://adata.org/faq-search?keys=&tid=All&tid_1=All&spmsde_field1=){:target="_blank"} regarding the Americans with Disabilities Act (ADA).
 Additionally, they give a brief yet useful [overview of the ADA](https://adata.org/learn-about-ada){:target="_blank"}.
+[Mental Health Conditions in the Workplace and the ADA](https://adata.org/factsheet/health){:target="_blank"} - This page is of particular interest and use for our workgroup.
+Has some great advice on disclosing and both employee- and employer-specific sections.

 ### Surgeon General
 - [2022 Surgeon General’s Framework for Mental Health & Well-Being in the Workplace](https://drive.google.com/file/d/12ady-BoWqmLQpY_TtT6dPT_RlwrP7OgJ/preview){:target="_blank"} - 30 page report focusing on 1) Protection from Harm, 2) Connection and Community, 3) Work-Life Harmony, 4) Mattering at Work, and 5) Opportunities for Growth.
-- [1999 Mental Health: A Report of the Surgeon General](https://drive.google.com/file/d/1ANHmRYH0cVZW2Ls1XCetiB-CGjLcjD0a/preview) - Not workplace-specific and a bit dated, but much more comprehensive (almost 500 pages).
+- [1999 Mental Health: A Report of the Surgeon General](https://drive.google.com/file/d/1ANHmRYH0cVZW2Ls1XCetiB-CGjLcjD0a/preview){:target="_blank"} - Not workplace-specific and a bit dated, but much more comprehensive (almost 500 pages).

 ### International Organization for Standardization (ISO)
 - [ISO 45003: Psychological health and safety at work](https://drive.google.com/file/d/1kg4-NoML6cYKixpSLHL89gjw-8e2bOTV/preview){:target="_blank"} - NOTE:  This posting falls under section 107 of the Copyright Act of 1976, allowance is made for "fair use."
 A guide to psychological health as seen through an occupational health and safety lens.